 - Cool Blue Intense Xenarc (Xenon)

 Ultra Life (green packaging)

-If the answers yes, then this range is self explanatory.
+If the answer is yes, then this range is self-explanatory.
 The halogen Ultra Life range has a lifetime up to 4x longer than original OE bulbs thanks to a super robust filament.
-They also come with a 4 year guarantee.
+They also come with a 4-year guarantee.
 Impressively, the Xenon version has a staggering 10 year OSRAM guarantee for pure peace of mind!

 The cost-effective original spare parts.
 OSRAM ORIGINAL LINE halogen bulbs offer convincing performance for standard requirements.
 They are robust, very cost-effective and have already been successfully used in millions of new cars from renowned manufacturers, whether as standard initial equipment or original spare parts.
 Convince yourself of the excellent value for money, the reliable OEM quality and the wide product range of the ORIGINAL LINE.